 What information do I collect?

 You can contact me directly by telephone or email.
 The process of requesting counselling initially involves providing me with your name, telephone number and email address, as well as your preferred method of contact.
 I might also request information on your availability to allow us to organise a session time.
 Once we have arranged our first meeting, I will ask you to provide me with additional information, such as your address, date of birth, gender identity, the name of your GP / surgery, and an emergency contact.
+Please also note that your name may be visible on my bank statements if you pay by bank transfer.

 I may keep records of significant correspondence, e.g. copies of emails that relate to our work, or notes about consultations with anyone else in the case of referrals or similar.